Sourdough Babka Recipe

 Bulk fermentation

-It needs to bulk out by at least 40%.
-This will take around 3-4 hours, depending on the temperature.
-Don’t rush this rise.
-It’s important and will set the standard for any future rising the babka will do.
+- Don’t rush this rise.
+It’s an important one and will set the standard for any future rising the dough will do.

-You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
+- You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
 Replace the water with freshly boiled water as it cools down.
-Once the sourdough dough has risen, cover the bowl with plastic wrap, a damp tea towel, or a lid, and place it in the fridge overnight or for a minimum of 3 hours.

 Day 2